lilliputten/200523-artiface-dist/README.md

 # ARTI WebInterface UI components library

-## Build info
+## Build info (auto-generated)

-- Version: 0.0.15
+- Version: 0.0.17
-- Last changes timestamp: 2020.10.05, 20:39
+- Last changes timestamp: 2020.10.06, 00:47
-- Last changes timetag: 201005-2039
+- Last changes timetag: 201006-0047

 ## Requirements

-Some maintenance commands (`*.sh` scripts or commands in `scripts` section of `package.json`) utilizes posix command line commands like `cp`, `mv`, `test`.
+Some maintenance commands (`*.sh` scripts or commands in `scripts` section of `package.json`) utilizes specific posix command line commands like next:

+- cp
+- mv
+- rm
+- test

+(...and so on...)

 They may be installed on windows via cygin or similar software.

+Some scripts (rarely used) used some posix commands what doubles windows cmd commands (with different syntax):

+- date
+- find
+- tar

+They postfixed with underscore (`_`; eg, `find_`).
+You can use symlinks if working under linux/macos etc.

+The npm requirements using in final (builded) library code, contained in `dependencies` and `peerDependencies` sections in `package.json` (`devDependencies` using only for build/dev environment).

 ## Install